 OFFICERS

-The Officers of the Association are President, Vice President, Secretary, and Treasurer.
+The Officers of the Association are President, Vice President, and Treasurer.

 ELIGIBILITY FOR OFFICE

 Principal and Associate members who have paid in full, current annual dues are eligible to hold office.

 TERM OF OFFICE

 With the exception of the Treasurer, elected officers shall assume office at the close of the annual conference at which they were elected, and shall serve until the next regular annual conference or such other meeting as new officers are elected.
 The Treasurer shall serve from January 1 to December 31.